Glass harmonica: Musical works

 Composers including J. G. Naumann, Padre Martini, Johann Adolph Hasse, Baldassare Galuppi, and Niccolò Jommelli, and more than 100 others composed works for the glass harmonica; some pieces survive in the repertoire through transcriptions for more conventional instruments.
 European monarchs indulged in playing it, and even Marie Antoinette took lessons as a child from Franz Anton Mesmer.

 Wolfgang Amadeus Mozart wrote his 1791 K. 617 and K.356 (K.617a) for the glass harmonica.
-Ludwig van Beethoven used the instrument in an 1814 melodrama Leonore Prohaska.
+Ludwig van Beethoven used the instrument in his 1814 melodrama Leonore Prohaska.
 Gaetano Donizetti used the instrument in the accompaniment to Amelia's aria "Par che mi dica ancora" in Il castello di Kenilworth, premiered in 1829.
 He also originally specified the instrument in Lucia di Lammermoor (1835) as a haunting accompaniment to the heroine's "mad scene", though before the premiere he was required by the producers to rewrite the part for two flutes.
 Camille Saint-Saëns used this instrument in his 1886 The Carnival of the Animals (in movements 7 and 14).
 Richard Strauss used the instrument in his 1917 Die Frau ohne Schatten.

 For a while the instrument was "extraordinarily popular," its "'ethereal" qualities characteristic, along with instruments such as the nail violin and Aeolian harp, of Empfindsamkeit, but "the instrument fell into oblivion," around 1830.
 Since the armonica's performance revival during the 1980s, composers have again written for it (solo, chamber music, opera, electronic music, popular music) including Jan Erik Mikalsen, Regis Campo, Etienne Rolin, Philippe Sarde, Damon Albarn, Tom Waits, Michel Redolfi, Cyril Morin, Stefano Giannotti, Thomas Bloch, Jörg Widmann (Armonica 2006), and Guillaume Connesson.

 The music for the 1997 ballet Othello by American composer Elliot Goldenthal opens and closes with the glass harmonica.
-The ballet was performed at San Francisco Ballet, the American Ballet Theater, the Joffrey Ballet, and on tour in Europe including at the Opera Garnier with Dennis James performing with his historical replica instrument.
+The ballet was performed at San Francisco Ballet, the American Ballet Theatre, the Joffrey Ballet, and on tour in Europe including at the Opera Garnier with Dennis James performing with his historical replica instrument.

-Joseph Schwantner's symphonic poem Aftertones of Infinity, which was awarded the 1979 Pulitzer Prize for Music. employed individual wine glasses played by numerous members of the orchestra at key points during the work.
+Joseph Schwantner's symphonic poem Aftertones of Infinity, which was awarded the 1979 Pulitzer Prize for Music, employed individual wine glasses played by numerous members of the orchestra at key points during the work.

 George Benjamin's opera Written on Skin, which premiered at the 2012 Aix-en-Provence Festival, includes a prominent and elaborate part for the glass harmonica.

+Non-musical cultural works

+Johann August Apel's short story "Der Geisterruf" ('The Ghost Call') from Gespensterbuch (volume 3, 1811) centers on the ethereal otherworldly quality of glass harmonicas.

+Andrei Khrzhanovsky's 1968 animated short film The Glass Harmonica (Стеклянная гармоника) is named after, and features, a "glass harmonica".
+It is particularly notable for being the only Soviet animated film to be banned by censors.